Initiatives for the Environment

 The “List of calculation methods and emission factors for calculation, reporting, and publication system,” the adjusted emission factors (Scope 2 market standards) and national average factor (Scope 2 location standards) from the “List of emission factor of each electric power supplier,” and the “List of GWP by refrigerant type used for calculation and reporting of CFC leakage” are used.

-Scope 3 category
+Calculation of Scope 3

 • * Scope 3 was calculated in line with GHG Protocol.
 Scope 3 is calculated based on basic consolidation, and Category 5 is calculated only for those sites where data could be collected.